rust-scicomp/website/pages/2025/tutorial.md

 </div>

 This session is aimed at people who don't use Rust yet, but are attending the workshop as they are interested in starting to use it.
-We will cover basic syntax in Rust and a few of the language's nicest features.
+We covered basic syntax in Rust and a few of the language's nicest features.

 Before this session, please install Rust on your computer.
 There are instructions for doing